Sk1erLLC/Levelhead/README.md

 ### Gui
 `Levelhead: [State]` - Toggle mod on and off

-`Show self` - Show your own level above your head
+`Show self` - Show your own level above your extraHead

 #### Text / Level configuration